 The computation needed to reach a property's computed value typically involves converting relative values (such as those in

 em units or percentages) to absolute values.
 For example, if an element has specified values

 padding-top: 2em, then the computed value of

 32px (double the font size).

 However, for some properties (those where percentages are relative to something that may require layout to determine, such as

 line-height property become the computed value, as specified.
-These relative values that remain in the computed value become absolute when the
+The relative values that remain in the computed value become absolute when the used value is determined.

 - CSS Key Concepts: CSS syntax, at-rule, comments, specificity and inheritance, the box, layout modes and visual formatting models, and margin collapsing, or the initial, computed, resolved, specified, used, and actual values.
 Definitions of value syntax, shorthand properties and replaced elements.